Community Access Pass Information

 • Five individual passes are included.
 Please make sure all five passes are returned together.

-Museums of Burlington has two locations: Ireland House Museum at Oakridge Farm, the home of one of Burlington's earliest settlers, and the newly renovated and expanded Joseph Brant Museum, a replica of original homestead of Chief Joseph Brant 'Thayendanegea.'
-This cultural pass is valid for general admission to Ireland House Museum only.
+Museums of Burlington has two locations: Ireland House Museum at Oakridge Farm, the home of one of Burlington's earliest settlers, and the newly renovated and expanded Joseph Brant Museum, a replica of the original homestead of Chief Joseph Brant 'Thayendanegea.'
+By sharing perspectives about the past, present and future, we share in building a culturally diverse community.
+The Museum’s exhibitions focus on the history and development of Burlington.
+This cultural pass is valid for general admission to both locations.

-• Valid for a one week loan, checked out using an adult library card.
+• Valid for a one-week loan, checked out using an adult library card.

 Take some time to explore Ontario Parks!
-With over 330 parks, covering 9 million hectares that attract over 10 million visits each year, there is a lot to discover.
+With over 330 parks covering 9 million hectares that attract over 10 million visits each year, there is a lot to discover.
 The research is clear; spending time in nature improves our physical, mental and social well-being!

 You will be able to use the borrowed seasonal permit’s serial number to obtain guaranteed access to these parks at no extra charge.

-• Unlimited day-use access for one vehicle and its occupants to all provincial parks in Ontario where fees are normally charged
+• Unlimited day-use access for one vehicle and its occupants to all provincial parks in Ontario, where fees are normally charged.

-• Park capacity limitations will apply
+• Park capacity limitations will apply.

 Located between Toronto and Niagara Falls at the Hamilton/Burlington corridor, Royal Botanical Gardens, Canada’s largest botanical garden, boasts 250 acres of breathtaking gardens and over 2,400 acres of spectacular nature sanctuaries.
 A national historical site, RBG has been offering one-of-a-kind experiences for both the gardening enthusiast and the casual observer for over 80 years.